Ministry of Internal Affairs (Transnistria): History of the ministry

 On March 5, 1991, the Government of the PMSSR approved the creation of a Department of Internal Affairs of the PMSSR.
-Between September to December 1991, Transnistrian cities began to establish local police departments that are affiliated to the national agency.
+Between September and December 1991, Transnistrian cities began to establish local police departments that are affiliated to the national agency.
 By decree of the Supreme Council of the newly formed Pridnestrovian Moldavian Republic on September 8, 1992, a new structure of the state administration bodies was approved, including the renaming of the Department of Internal Affairs to the Ministry of Internal Affairs of the PMR.
 Initially, the ministry's headquarters staff was only made up of 18 units.

 Structure

 The ministry is divided into the following general parts: